Our founder and CEO, Scott Turner, is often asked, why he started Healthy Future US?

 In addition, Scott’s brother Craig became depressed and committed suicide, while a student at University of Arizona.
 As the family tried to figure out why, it became painfully clear that mental health issues, which were rarely discussed in the 1970’s, were actually surprisingly prevalent among young people.
 Was there any way that, somehow, something good could come out of such a terrible event?

 We Started by Doing Our Homework… Literally

-We had also been told by a number of school district superintendents, that changing the state’s A-F school accountability system for their schools was critical.
+We were told by a number of school district superintendents, that changing the state’s A-F school accountability system for their schools was critical.
 So we joined a major State Board of Education (SBE) rule-making process in September 2016.
 When we started, we had the support of 2 or 3 out of 13 Committee members.
 In January 2017, we won a key Committee vote.
 In April 2017, the State Board unanimously approved a resolution, which included adding physical, health & arts education to the state A-F school accountability system.

 For more information on our policy work, please go to the Policies page.

-Now that we have figured out, which scalable, highly effective, evidence-based programs to use, how to do so at very low cost, and how that investment will pay for itself & therefore become self-sustaining—it is now time to scale.
+Now that we have figured out, which scalable, highly effective, evidence-based policies and programs and other strategies to use, and how to do so at an affordable cost, with a high-ROI investment that will rapidly pay for itself and therefore become self-sustaining—it is now time to scale.

 To do this, we need to partner financially with a number of individuals and organizations—particularly impact-oriented philanthropists, and those stakeholders who will benefit from lower health costs.